LogiqsAgro/developers/communication/readme.md

 ### Reason: no connection with purpose and/or values

+Thank you for applying for our open position.
+We appreciate the time you took to submit an application .

+We have decided to move forward with other candidates at this time.
 Specifically, we're looking for a candidate with a clear connection to our company's purpose and values.
-From your application as well as my follow-up questions that did not become apparent.
+Other candidates scored better in that regard.

+Thank you again for your time, and best of luck in your future endeavors.

 ### Reason: other candidates with stronger connection to purpose and/or values